 - Conversion rate.- It shows the percentage of visitors to the grocery store who have purchased a specific product.
 For example, the 3.7% conversion rate for cereals means that from the total visitors we had during the promotion, 1,850 have bought this product.

 When taken as a whole, this information shows the process by which visitors to the grocery store end up being buyers of a specific product during their journey.
+In a nutshell, this is the optimal way to calculate the conversion funnel in grocery retailers.

 Next, let’s take a look at the data of the eggs and the salmon in order to analyze the funnel: